jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 This is the benefit that most workers, remote and non-remote, identify when asked about benefits of remote work.
 This benefit stands out because it is huge and obvious.
 In the United States, the average one-way commute is [25 minutes long](https://project.wnyc.org/commute-times-us/embed.html#5.00/42.000/-89.500).
 The average worker spends nearly one hour going to and from their work.

-If you are going to work five days a week, then you're over four hours commuting.
+If you are going to work five days a week, then you're spending over four hours commuting.
 That is half of a full workday riding a bicycle, car, train, or bus.
 In the best case scenario, you are using that time to read, listen to a podcast, or trying to think deeply about a problem.
 In reality, you're trying to do one of those activities, but you are continuously distracted by the world around you.
 You have to worry about avoiding accidents, driving safely, or another distracting concern.

 Commuting has been shown to have negative effects on the commuters[^6].
 Being able to work remotely lets you avoid those problems.